APPENDIX. CODE OF CONDUCT FOR

 custody parenting investigator shall not communicate with a

-with substantive matters or issues involved in the case.
+matters or issues involved in the case.

 Withdrawal of Services